-(b) Conventional Filing of Pleadings and Papers.
+(c) Conventional Filing of Pleadings and Papers.

-In all other circumstances, all pleadings and other case-related documents must be filed with the clerk at the office of record in Salt Lake City (i) in person during the business hours set forth in DUCivR 77-1 or (ii) by mail.
-At the time of filing of a document pursuant to subparagraphs (i) and (ii) the clerk will require:
+In all other circumstances, all pleadings and other case-related documents must be filed in the Salt Lake City clerk's office either (i) in person during the business hours set forth in DUCivR 77-1 or (ii) by mail.
+When filing a document pursuant to subparagraphs (i) and (ii), the clerk will require the original of all pleadings, motions, proposed orders, and other papers.
+Courtesy copies are not required unless specified in the judge's preferences on the court's website.
+Parties must clearly label courtesy copies on the caption page.